swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

 Nonisolated functions imported from Objective-C that match the import-as-async heuristic from [SE-0297: Concurrency Interoperability with Objective-C][SE-0297] will implicitly be imported as `@execution(caller)`.
-Note that Objective-C async functions already have bespoke code generation that continues running on the caller's actor to match the semantics of the original completion handler function, so `@execution(caller)` already better matches the semantics of these imported `async` functions.
+Objective-C async functions already have bespoke code generation that continues running on the caller's actor to match the semantics of the original completion handler function, so `@execution(caller)` already better matches the semantics of these imported `async` functions.
+This change will eliminate many existing data-race safety issues that happen when calling an async function on an Objective-C class from the main actor.
+Because the only effect of this change is eliminating concurrency diagnostics -- the runtime behavior of the code will not change -- it will not be gated behind the upcoming feature.

 ## Source compatibility